archetype-themes/devkit/1. Getting Started/Developing components/e. Writing tests.md

 # Testing and debugging

 Following up on the enhancements made to the `block-title` component in the previous chapter on [Code Adjustments](https://github.com/archetype-themes/devkit/blob/main/1.%20Getting%20Started/Developing%20components/d.%20Code%20adjustments.md), it's important to verify its functionality and reliability through effective testing.

-This section guides you through end-to-end testing using [Playwright](https://playwright.dev/), a powerful tool for browser automation.
+This section guides you through writing and running end-to-end testing using [Playwright](https://playwright.dev/), a powerful tool for browser automation.

 ## Setting up end-to-end testing with Playwright